fasttime/JScrewIt/Features.md

 ### `BARPROP`
 Existence of the global object property toolbar having the string representation "\[object BarProp\]"

-_Available in Firefox, Chrome, Safari, Opera, Microsoft Edge and Android Browser 4.4.2+._
+_Available in Firefox, Chrome, Safari, Opera, Microsoft Edge and Android Browser 4.4.2+.
+This feature is not available inside web workers._
 <a name="CAPITAL_HTML"></a>
 ### `CAPITAL_HTML`
 The property that the various string methods returning HTML code such as String.prototype.big or String.prototype.link have both the tag name and attributes written in capital letters.